-In the United States, coronary heart disease (CHD) is the #1 cause of death for both men and women.
-Each year, more than 400,000 Americans die from CHD.
+In the United States, coronary heart disease (CHD) is a leading cause of death for both men and women.
+Each year, about 375,000 Americans die from CHD.

 Certain traits, conditions, or habits may raise your risk for CHD.
 The more risk factors you have, the more likely you are to develop the disease.

 You can control many risk factors, which may help prevent or delay CHD.

 Although older age and a family history of early heart disease are risk factors, it doesn't mean that you’ll develop CHD if you have one or both.
 Controlling other risk factors often can lessen genetic influences and help prevent CHD, even in older adults.